-Reliability Coordinator RAS Review Checklist
+RC RAS Review Checklist

-The following checklist identifies reliability-related considerations for the Reliability Coordinator (RC) to review and verify for each new or functionally modified Remedial Action Scheme (RAS).
-The RC review is not limited to the checklist items and the RC may request additional information on any aspect of the RAS as well as any reliability issue related to the RAS.
-If a checklist item is not relevant to a RAS, it should be noted as "Not Applicable."
+The following checklist shows reliability-related considerations for the RC to review and verify for each new or functionally modified RAS.
+The RC review is not limited to the checklist items and the RC may request additional information on any aspect of the RAS and any reliability issue related to the RAS.
+If a checklist item is not relevant to a RAS, it should be noted as "not applicable."
 If reliability considerations are identified during the review, the considerations and the proposed resolutions should be documented with the remaining applicable Attachment 2 items.